Parallel Logical Measurements via Quantum Code Surgery: Preliminaries

 Despite brute-force branching originally being defined for $X$ or $Z$-type operators on a CSS code, it is possible on any stabiliser code under a suitable condition given below.
 This observation is similar to the approach in Ref.~\cite{WY} for measurement, but for branching instead.

 \begin{lemma} Let $Q$ be a stabiliser code.
-Let $\CI = \{\overline{\Lambda}_1,\overline{\Lambda}_2,\cdots,\overline{\Lambda}_t\}$ be a set of $t$ logical Pauli representatives such that for each $i,j\in [t]$ and data qubit $\alpha$ in $Q$ either (a) $\overline{\Lambda}_i$ and $\overline{\Lambda}_j$ act on $\alpha$ with the same Pauli operator or (b) at least one of $\overline{\Lambda}_i$ and $\overline{\Lambda}_j$ act with identity on $\alpha$.
-Then all $t$ logical representatives can be simultaneously branched onto leaves. \end{lemma} \proof For each data qubit $\alpha$ in $V = \bigcup_i \overline{\Lambda}_i$, apply a suitable single-qubit Clifford $C_\alpha$ to convert the logical representative into a $Z$ Pauli on that qubit.
+Let $\CI = \{\bar{\Lambda}_1,\bar{\Lambda}_2,\cdots,\bar{\Lambda}_t\}$ be a set of $t$ logical Pauli representatives such that for each $i,j\in [t]$ and data qubit $\alpha$ in $Q$ either (a) $\bar{\Lambda}_i$ and $\bar{\Lambda}_j$ act on $\alpha$ with the same Pauli operator or (b) at least one of $\bar{\Lambda}_i$ and $\bar{\Lambda}_j$ act with identity on $\alpha$.
+Then all $t$ logical representatives can be simultaneously branched onto leaves. \end{lemma} \proof For each data qubit $\alpha$ in $V = \bigcup_i \bar{\Lambda}_i$, apply a suitable single-qubit Clifford $C_\alpha$ to convert the logical representative into a $Z$ Pauli on that qubit.
 This permutes the bases of incident checks accordingly.
 As the logical representatives act with the same Pauli, or the identity, this simultaneously changes the basis of every logical representative in $\CI$ on data qubit $\alpha$ to $Z$ or $I$.

-Now, every check on the code which locally anticommutes with the action of any $\overline{\Lambda}_i$ is a $Y$ check or an $X$ check.
-Considering only the $X$ component of the $Y$ check, construct the branch accordingly as for $\overline{Z}$ logicals in a CSS code.
+Now, every check on the code which locally anticommutes with the action of any $\bar{\Lambda}_i$ on a given qubit $\alpha$ has a $Y_\alpha$ or $X_\alpha$ term.
+Considering only the $X_\alpha$ component of a $Y_\alpha$ term, construct the branch accordingly as for $\bar{Z}$ logicals in a CSS code.
 Last, convert each data qubit back to the original basis by applying $C_\alpha^\dagger$.

 As the checks all commute in the $Z$ basis, they must also commute when permuted back to their original basis.
-Because there exists a product of checks which cleans each logical $\overline{\Lambda}_i$ to a leaf in the $Z$ basis, the same product of checks must clean that logical to a leaf in the original basis. \endproof
+Because there exists a product of checks which cleans each logical $\bar{\Lambda}_i$ to a leaf in the $Z$ basis, the same product of checks must clean that logical to a leaf in the original basis. \endproof

 The basis changing is a step performed offline to compute the checks and connectivity required for the branches; the local Cliffords are not intended to be physically applied on a quantum computer.